Contesting a Will due to mental capacity of the deceased

 - You can video tape the signing of your Will

-If you have questions about testamentary capacity, or you need the help of a Connecticut probate attorney, please call us at 860-259-1575.
+If you have questions about testamentary capacity, or you need the help of a Connecticut probate attorney, please call us today.